 AIU provides student outcomes information for specific programs as required by the programmatic accreditor.

 - Business programs: ACBSP Student Achievement and Program Data

 Maryland students looking for program information required by Maryland Code, Commercial Law § 13-320(b)(1)-(2), click here.

 American InterContinental University takes the safety and security of its students very seriously.
 From physical security at any AIU campus, to protection of sensitive personal and financial information, AIU has developed a number of policies to ensure a positive and productive student learning experience.
 The Annual Security Report includes information about the Jeanne Clery Disclosure of Campus Security Policy, the Campus Crime Statistics Report, and information about Title IX.
 Information is provided to prospective students and employees as required by the U.S. Department of Education.
 A paper copy is available upon request.
 Click here for more information.

 Articulation agreements are formal, written agreements between two campuses.
 They define how courses taken at one school can be used to satisfy academic requirements in a program at another school.
 See this listing of schools who have entered into articulation agreements with AIU.
 These articulation agreements may not be applicable for all courses offered.

 Students who wish to process a grievance or perceive that their rights may have been denied may seek assistance through the AIU Ombudsman’s Office.
 The Ombudsman staff is responsible for answering student inquiries and serving as a liaison between the student and university departments.
-Additional details about this process and the AIU grievance procedure, including contact information, can be found in the University Catalog.
+Additional details about this process and the AIU grievance procedure, including contact information, can be found here.